 - Add the wet ingredients and mix again until smooth.

 - Add the chocolate chips and mix again.

-- Bake for 17 to 20 minutes, until the edges of the cookies look slightly firm and dry.
+- Bake for 16 to 18 minutes, until the edges of the cookies look slightly brown.

 - Let cool for 5 minutes, and enjoy!